ElenaKutanov/30daysofudacity.CV/README.md

   I would like to encourage @ElenaG, @HelenaB, @KonstantinosK, @FridaR, @Mohamed ChoukriB, @AnkitV, @AndrewB, @LauraT , @Juan CarlosK,  @fuzhanR, @TzuhsinC to keep going!
 ---------------------------------
+Day 27.
+22.10.2019
+- lesson 3.4.2 - 10 completed  ✔️
+- visited Facebook iD8 in Berlin (an event for developers and businesses)  ✔️ p.s.: Forgot to post my update yesterday.
+Whole evening I was in working on YOLO custom object detection.

+  I would like to encourage @ElenaG, @HelenaB, @KonstantinosK, @FridaR, @Mohamed ChoukriB, @AnkitV, @AndrewB, @LauraT , @Juan CarlosK,  @fuzhanR, @TzuhsinC to keep going!